 Contributions: Unconditional promises to give cash and other assets to the Foundation are reported at fair value at the date the promise is received.
 Conditional promises to give and indications of intentions to give are reported at the fair value at the date the gift is received.
 The gifts are reported as with donor restrictions support if they are received with donor stipulations that limit the use of the donated assets.
-When a donor restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished, with donor restriction net assets are reclassified as without donor restrictions.
+When a donor restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished, with donor restriction net assets are reclassified as without donor restriction net assets and reported in the statements of activities as net assets released from restrictions.
 Donor-restricted contributions whose restrictions are met the same year as received are reported as without donor restricted contributions in the accompanying consolidated financial statements.